-Leakage to the Private Health System One potential alternative explanation of the observed morbidity results in all public hospitals is that rather than being driven entirely by the abortion reform, they may reflect changes of usage of the health system, with a larger number of women opting to use the private health care system.
-This explanation cannot explain the impact on fertility and maternal mortality, as these outcomes are based on the complete records of births and deaths in the country.
-However, it could partially explain the impacts observed on morbidity, as our administrative data records inpatient stays in the public health system (refer to Section 3 for additional discussion).
+Leakage to the private health system.
+One potential alternative explanation of the observed morbidity results in all public hospitals is that, rather than being driven entirely by the abortion reform, they may reflect changes in usage of the health system, with a larger number of women opting to use the private healthcare system.
+This argument cannot explain the impact on fertility and maternal mortality as these outcomes are based on the complete records of births and deaths in the country.
+However, it could partially explain the impacts observed on morbidity as our administrative data records inpatient stays in the public health system (refer to Section 3 for additional discussion).

-While we can't consistently merge public and private health data at the most dissagregated level of morbidity causes, we are able to consider all causes of abortion morbidity in the private health care system.22 In Appendix Figure A15 we plot rates of abortion related morbidity in the universe of private hospitals (left-hand panel) and the universe of public hospitals (right-hand panel).
-These descriptive plots suggest that if anything, results in the private system will only strengthen our esti-
+While we cannot consistently merge public and private health data at the most disaggregated level of morbidity causes, we are able to consider all causes of abortionrelated morbidity in the private healthcare system.24 In Appendix Figure A16 we plot rates of abortion-related morbidity in the universe of private hospitals (left-hand panel) and the universe of public hospitals (right-hand panel).
+These descriptive plots suggest that, if anything, results in the private system will only strengthen our estimates, as we observe a sharper reduction in abortion-related morbidity in private hospitals than we observe in public hospitals.
+In the case of morbidity due to haemorrhage early in pregnancy, we are unable to observe this as a sole cause in the private health records, but we are able to observe the class in which this cause falls and again we observe a considerably sharper reduction in morbidity following the reform in the private health system than we observe in the public health system (Appendix Figure A17).

-22Note that as documented in Appendix Table A3, this mapping captures all ICD-10 codes O00-O08, while typically abortion morbidity is calculated from codes O02-O08.
-In Figure A15 we plot comparisons using precisely the same aggregated codes in public and private hospitals.
+24 Note that as documented in Appendix Table A3, this mapping captures all ICD-10 codes O00-O08, while typically abortion-related morbidity is calculated from codes O02-O08.
+In Figure A16 we plot comparisons using precisely the same aggregated codes in public and private hospitals.